Tibesti Mountains: Flora

 The flora in the Tibesti is Saharomontane, mixing Mediterranean, Sahara, Sahel and Afromontane vegetation.
 Biodiversity and endemism levels are higher in the Tibesti than in the Aïr Mountains or the Ennedi Plateau, although the vegetation's coverage is highly dependent on rainfall.
 Oases lie along the courses of the enneris, such as Enneri Yebige, which is virtually unexplored.
 These oases, which are more numerous to the north and west of the range, are scattered with acacia, figs, palms and tamarisks.
-Most gueltas are lined with macrophytes—including smooth flatsedge (Cyperus laevigatus) and branched horsetail (Equisetum ramosissimum)—and bryophytes—including Oxyrrhynchium speciosum and species of Bryum.
-Egyptian acacia (Vachellia nilotica syn.
-Acacia nilotica) grows near these water basins.
-Saharan myrtle (Myrtus nivellei) and oleander (Nerium oleander) grow between elevations of 1500 and 2300 m in the western part of the range, while Nile tamarisk (Tamarix nilotica) grows at similar elevations in its northern part.
-Downstream, where the current of the enneris is slower and the riverbed is deeper, there are dense thickets of Athel tamarisk (Tamarix aphylla syn.
-Tamarix articulata) and arak (Salvadora persica).
+Most gueltas are lined with macrophytes—including smooth flatsedge and branched horsetail—and bryophytes—including Oxyrrhynchium speciosum and species of Bryum.
+Egyptian acacia grows near these water basins.
+Saharan myrtle and oleander grow between elevations of 1500 and 2300 m in the western part of the range, while Nile tamarisk grows at similar elevations in its northern part.
+Downstream, where the current of the enneris is slower and the riverbed is deeper, there are dense thickets of Athel tamarisk and arak.

-Around the edge of the Tibesti, where the canyons exit the range, are doum palms (Hyphaene thebaica).
-The banks of Mare de Zoui are home to dense stands of reeds (Phragmites australis and Typha capensis), along with sedges (Scirpoides holoschoenus), sea rush (Juncus maritimus), toad rush (Juncus bufonius) and branched horsetail (E. ramosissimum), while pondweed (Potamogeton spp.) grows in the open water.
+Around the edge of the Tibesti, where the canyons exit the range, are doum palms.
+The banks of Mare de Zoui are home to dense stands of reeds (Phragmites australis and Typha capensis), along with sedges (Scirpoides holoschoenus), sea rush, toad rush and branched horsetail, while pondweed grows in the open water.
 Although the lake appears rich in phytoplankton, it has not been thoroughly studied.
-To the south and southwest of the range, between 1600 and 2300 m elevation, the wadis support woody species characteristic of the Sahel, such as Egyptian balsam (Balanites aegyptiaca), grey-leaved cordia (Cordia sinensis), red-leaved fig (Ficus ingens), sycamore fig (F. sycomorus), wonderboom (F. salicifolia) and gay acacia (Senegalia laeta syn.
-Acacia laeta).
+To the south and southwest of the range, between 1600 and 2300 m elevation, the wadis support woody species characteristic of the Sahel, such as Egyptian balsam, grey-leaved cordia, red-leaved fig, sycamore fig, wonderboom and gay acacia.
 Chrysopogon plumulosus is the most common grass in the area.
-Other plants have more Mediterranean characteristics, such as globularia (Globularia alypum) and lavender (Lavandula pubescens) or the more tropical sweet Indian mallow (Abutilon fruticosum) and least snout-bean (Rhynchosia minima syn.
-Rhynchosia memnonia).
+Other plants have more Mediterranean characteristics, such as Globularia alypum and lavender or the more tropical sweet Indian mallow and least snout-bean.
 The liverwort Plagiochasma rupestre is found around the wadis at these elevations, as are mosses of the genera Fissidens, Gymnostomum and Timmiella.